harishvc/tools/cmd/README.md

     bash: error importing function definition for `x' this is a test

-###Question 4
-How long does it take for a webpage to respond?
+###Q4: How long does it take for a webpage to respond?

     #Total time in seconds for google.com to respond
     $>curl -o /dev/null -s -w  %{time_total}\\n  http://google.com
     0.093

-###Question 5
-Parse email address into generate custom output in CSV format
+###Q5: Parse email address into generate custom output in CSV format

     $>cat test.txt
     harish.chakravarthy@aboutme.com
     $>cat test.txt | awk '{split($0,a,"@"); print a[1]}' | awk '{split($0,b,".");  print b[1],"\t",$0"@aboutme.com","\t","about.me/"$0}' | sed 's/^./\U&\E/'
     Harish  harish.chakravarthy@aboutme.com   about.me/harish.chakravarthy

-###Question 6
-How to generate timestamp year-month-year hours:minutes:seconds (example: 2014-10-23 21:43:48)
+###Q6: How to generate timestamp year-month-year hours:minutes:seconds (example: 2014-10-23 21:43:48)

 	#!/bin/bash
 	mydate=`date '+%Y-%m-%d %H:%M:%S'`
 	echo $mydate

-###Question 7
-How to replace all occurrence of a word in a file?
+###Q7: How to replace all occurrence of a word in a file?

 	$>find -type f -name filename.conf | xargs sed -i "s/old/new/g"